 Royal Botanical Gardens.
 A 45-minute drive from the city of Toronto and a short distance from the Aldershot GO Train Station (pick up can be arranged).

 Sunday, May 19th from 10 a.m. - 5 p.m.
-Unplug, reconnect and rewild your senses in the incredible gardens and the forest.
+Unplug, reconnect and rewild your senses in the largest botanical garden in Canada and a National Historic Site.

 Tickets are only available online through our website.
 You can save 15% by purchasing an early bird ticket.
 It also includes garden admission + parking.